As a screenwriter, you want to spend most of your time writing and less time worrying about typeface and line spacing.

 1. Final Draft

-Celtx features are pared down, sure, but their free version offers formatting for screenplays, storyboards, catalogs and more.
+Celtx features are pared down, but their free version offers formatting for screenplays, storyboards, catalogs and more.
 The paid versions also work in tandem with its mobile apps so you can work offline and on-the-go.

-Web-based Celtx Edge uses a collaborative model which allows an entire production team or scriptwriting class to collaborate on a project via browser.
+Web-based Celtx Edge uses a collaborative model that allows an entire production team or scriptwriting class to collaborate on a project via browser.
 Celtx also includes the ability to change formats, so if you’re writing a stage play that you suddenly realize would be great as a short film, Celtx can easily convert between formats.

 Cost: Free, with upgrades available for maximum of $19.99 per month

 WriterDuet’s motto is “You don’t need to spend $200 just to fit in” and the company’s features prove it values script content over formatting.
 It’s one of the first screenwriting programs on the market to offer simultaneous writing and editing options for you and your writing partner, and its this feature that users cite as the reason they prefer it over Final Draft or Movie Magic.

-For example, WriterDuet has a neat feature to help shorten your script by automatically searching for places where you can cut a few lines.
+WriterDuet has a neat feature to help shorten your script by automatically searching for places where you can cut a few lines.
 Same thing for error-checking: The software finds incorrect formatting, typos, characters with similar names and more.

 You can even analyze your script by reviewing statistics on action versus dialogue, density and how characters speak.